 This being said, the P1000, P1500 and P2000 calendar for the year 2024 has been released, and the number of “prestigious” tournaments is greater.
 The FFT, which is continuing its call for tenders to fill the last slots of the first semester, has already filled the majority of its weekends.

-Obviously, the padel has a bright future ahead of it in France, where its addictive side encourages players to go to the slopes several times a week.
-Players who often come from tennis and who particularly enjoy competition.
+Clearly, padel has a bright future ahead of it in France, where its addictive side encourages players to go to the courts several times a week.
+Players who often come from tennis and who particularly appreciate competition.

-It was his brother who one day told him to accompany him on a track. padel, since then, Gwenaëlle has never left the court.
-Except when it comes to going to watch the broadcast of Padel Magazine, World Padel Tour… or Premier Padel…or the French Championships.
+It was her brother who one day told her to accompany him to a padel court, since then, Gwenaëlle has never left the court.
+Except when it comes to going to watch the retransmission of Padel Magazine, World Padel Tour… or Premier Padel…or the French Championships.
 In short, she is a fan of this sport.